logaretm/vee-validate/packages/docs/content/guide/validation.md

 - blur
 - update:modelValue

-You can specifically control which events to listen to by using the scoped-slot `field` prop of the `<Field />` component:
+You can specifically control which events to listen to by using the scoped-slot `handleChange` prop of the `<Field />` component and binding it to the desired event:

 ```vue
 <!-- Listen to all events, this is the default behavior -->